 All wayleave payment queries from customers remain very important to us.
 Changes to the way in which we are working during this time however may result in us being unable to review letters being sent to us by post and requests for copies of legal documents may be subject to a delay.

-To help us process wayleave payments during the COVID-19 pandemic we would encourage all customers to submit their queries via our online forms available here.
-We will endeavour to respond to you as quickly as possible.
+To help us process wayleave payments as quickly as possible, we would encourage all customers to submit their queries via our online forms available here.

 For customers unable to access our website, please call our Wayleave Helpline Messaging Service on 03452 470 003.
 You will be invited to leave a message including your name, grantor number, telephone number and any other relevant information.
 We will return your call as soon as possible and complete the form on your behalf.

-Our connections teams are operating normally.
+Our connections teams are operating as normal.
 Visit our connections page for everything you need to know about the process for connecting your home, farm, business, generation and low Carbon technologies.

 We are committed to providing the best possible service for all of our customers.
 We understand that this is a particularly concerning time for those most vulnerable in society and we remain committed to keeping our customers safe and supporting those who rely on life-saving medical equipment.
 You can read more here about joining our Medical Customer Care Register and the other services we provide.